tnelsen/Drone-Data-in-Agricultural-Research/03-high-throughput-data-extraction.md

 ## 0. R packages

 For this section to work, make sure you have the geosphere, rgdal, raster, and rgeos packages installed in R.
-	+ For ease of access, open the *package_install.R* file in the "Drone-Data-in_Agricultural-Research-data" folder
+	+ For ease of access, open the *package_install.R* file in the *Drone-Data-in_Agricultural-Research-data/R-scripts* folder
 	+ Run the entire script by pressing the run button at the top (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Enter</kbd>)

 *Note that if you have run R in QGIS before you will have to update the packages in QGIS as well as R when there are new versions of the packages.*